 - Some patients taking Lyrica have reported symptoms suggesting an allergic reaction.
 These symptoms include swelling of the face, lips, tongue, and throat, as well as diffuse skin rash.
-Should you experience any of these reactions, you should contact your physician immediately. - Serious skin rashes including Stevens-Johnson syndrome and toxic epidermal necrolysis have been reported in association with pregabalin.
-Stop using pregabalin and seek medical attention immediately if you notice any of the symptoms related to these serious skin reactions described in section 4. - Lyrica has been associated with dizziness and somnolence, which could increase the occurrence of accidental injury (fall) in elderly patients.
+Should you experience any of these reactions, you should contact your physician immediately. - Lyrica has been associated with dizziness and somnolence, which could increase the occurrence of accidental injury (fall) in elderly patients.
 Therefore, you should be careful until you are used to any effect the medicine might have. - Lyrica may cause blurring or loss of vision, or other changes in eyesight, many of which are temporary.
-You should immediately tell your doctor if you experience any changes in your vision. - Some patients with diabetes who gain weight while taking pregabalin may need an alteration in their diabetic medicines. - Certain side effects may be more common, such as sleepiness, because patients with spinal cord injury may be taking other medicines to treat, for example, pain or spasticity, that have similar side effects to pregabalin and the severity of these effects may be increased when taken together. - There have been reports of heart failure in some patients when taking Lyrica; these patients were mostly elderly with cardiovascular conditions.
+You should immediately tell your doctor if you experience any changes in your vision. - Some patients with diabetes who gain weight while taking pregabalin may need an alteration in their diabetic medicines. - Certain side effects may be more common, such as sleepiness, because patients with spinal cord injury may be taking other medicines to treat, for example, pain or spasticity, that have similar side effects to Pregabalin and the severity of these effects may be increased when taken together. - There have been reports of heart failure in some patients when taking Lyrica; these patients were mostly elderly with cardiovascular conditions.
 Before taking this medicine you should tell your doctor if you have a history of heart disease. - There have been reports of kidney failure in some patients when taking Lyrica.
-If while taking Lyrica you notice decreased urination, you should tell your doctor as stopping the medicine may improve this. - Some patients being treated with anti-epileptics such as Lyrica have had thoughts of harming or killing themselves or shown suicidal behaviour.
-If at any time you have these thoughts or show such behaviour, immediately contact your doctor. - When Lyrica is taken with other medicines that may cause constipation (such as some types of pain medicines) it is possible that gastrointestinal problems may occur (e.g. constipation, blocked or paralysed bowel).
-Tell your doctor if you experience constipation, especially if you are prone to this problem. - Before taking this medicine, tell your doctor if you have ever abused or been dependent on alcohol, prescription medicines or illegal drugs; it may mean you have a greater risk of becoming dependent on Lyrica. - There have been reports of convulsions when taking Lyrica or shortly after stopping Lyrica.
+If while taking Lyrica you notice decreased urination, you should tell your doctor as stopping the medicine may improve this. - A small number of people being treated with anti-epileptics such as Lyrica have had thoughts of harming or killing themselves.
+If at any time you have these thoughts, immediately contact your doctor. - When Lyrica is taken with other medicines that may cause constipation (such as some types of pain medicines) it is possible that gastrointestinal problems may occur (e.g. constipation, blocked or paralysed bowel).
+Tell your doctor if you experience constipation, especially if you are prone to this problem. - Before taking this medicine you should tell your doctor if you have a history of alcoholism or any drug abuse or dependence.
+Do not take more medicine than prescribed. - There have been reports of convulsions when taking Lyrica or shortly after stopping Lyrica.
 If you experience a convulsion, contact your doctor immediately. - There have been reports of reduction in brain function (encephalopathy) in some patients taking Lyrica when they have other conditions.
-Tell your doctor if you have a history of any serious medical conditions, including liver or kidney disease. - There have been reports of breathing difficulties.
-If you have nervous system disorders, respiratory disorders, renal impairment, or you are older than 65, your doctor may prescribe you a different dosing regimen.
-Contact your doctor if you experience trouble breathing or shallow breaths.
+Tell your doctor if you have a history of any serious medical conditions, including liver or kidney disease.